 A crime of violence typically involves the actual use of force or a threat of using force upon the victim.
 In some cases, the object of the crime is the violent act.
 In other cases, violence is used as a means to an end.
 Some but not all violent crimes are committed with a weapon or firearm.
-A violence crime can result in no injury to the victim, bodily injury, serious bodily injury or death.
+A violent crime can result in no injury to the victim, bodily injury, serious bodily injury, or death.

 The penalties for violent crimes depend on a host of factors.
 The most severe penalties apply to cases in which a weapon was used, or the victim was seriously injured.
-For statistical purposes, the FBI’s Uniform Crime Reporting (UCR) Program classifies the following offenses as violent crimes:

 Attorney for Crimes of Violence in San Antonio, TX